opsmill/infrahub/docs/guides/python-transform.md

 }
 ```

-The next step is to create a query that returns this data.
-The rest of this guide assumes that a query for all tags will such as this one:
+The next step is to create a query that returns the data we just created.
+The rest of this guide assumes that the following query will return a response similar to the response below the query.

 ```GraphQL
 query TagsQuery {